nebulae-official/Orion/docs/getting-started/configuration.md

 ## Sensitive Information

-For sensitive information like API keys and passwords, we recommend using:
+For sensitive information like API tokens and OAuth credentials, we recommend using:

 1. Environment variables (preferred for production)
 2. A separate configuration file that is excluded from version control